Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Introduction

 More recently, \citet{yao2018using} critically examined BMA in a more typical setting where the data are not generated by any of the candidate models.
 They instead proposed \emph{Bayesian stacking}, which optimizes a log-score criterion; asymptotically, Bayesian stacking corresponds to choosing the optimal \emph{convex combination} of models, juxtaposed with the optimal singular model selected by BMA.
 Similar discussions and proposals have previously appeared in the econometrics community for forecasting models \citep{hall2007combining,geweke2012prediction}.

-In this paper, we further study the online stacking problem, introducing a novel analysis via empirical Bayes, before moving to a new analysis of Bayesian stacking in the online setting.
-We summarize our contributions as follows: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We show that \emph{Online Bayesian Stacking (OBS)} corresponds exactly to the well-studied problem of (universal) online portfolio selection (OPS).
-This connection allows us to reinterpret Bayesian ensemble learning through the lens of online convex optimization and to leverage efficient, theoretically grounded algorithms (e.g., Exponentiated Gradient and the Online Newton Step).
-Building on this connection, we discuss how regret bounds from the OPS literature can be applied to OBS. \item We introduce a simple yet compelling argument via empirical Bayes to explain why BMA collapses, and how Bayesian stacking aids in avoiding this common problem. \item We perform an extensive empirical analysis of OBS using ensembles of state-of-the-art models, including Gaussian processes, variational Bayesian neural networks, and stochastic volatility forecasting models estimated with sequential Monte Carlo.
-We show that, in all cases tested, OBS significantly outperforms online BMA (O-BMA) and dynamic model averaging (DMA), with negligible additional computational cost.
+In this paper, we further study the online stacking problem, introducing a novel analysis via empirical Bayes before moving to a new analysis of Bayesian stacking in the online setting.
+We summarize our contributions as follows: \begin{enumerate} \item We show that \emph{Online Bayesian Stacking (OBS)} corresponds exactly to the well-studied problem of (universal) online portfolio selection (OPS).
+This connection allows us to reinterpret Bayesian ensemble learning through the lens of online convex optimization and to leverage efficient, theoretically grounded algorithms (e.g., Exponentiated Gradient and the Online Newton Step). \item We show theoretically how one can choose between OBS and online BMA with constant regret.
+Building on this connection, we discuss how regret bounds from the OPS literature can be applied to OBS. \item We introduce a simple yet compelling argument via empirical Bayes to explain why BMA collapses and how Bayesian stacking aids in avoiding this common problem. \item We perform an extensive empirical analysis of OBS using ensembles of state-of-the-art models, including Gaussian processes, variational Bayesian neural networks, and stochastic volatility forecasting models estimated with sequential Monte Carlo.
+We show that, in all cases tested, OBS significantly outperforms online BMA (O-BMA) and dynamic model averaging (DMA), with additional computational cost that is often negligible in comparison to online training/prediction of ML models.
 We also show that OBS can be particularly beneficial in non-stationary environments, often outperforming any set of fixed weights. \end{enumerate}

 The rest of this article is structured as follows: in \cref{sec:lit_review}, we review the problem of Bayesian ensembling, discussing the BMA and stacking approaches.
 In \cref{sec:oco}, we show how the online variant of Bayesian stacking corresponds to the well-known (universal, online) portfolio selection problem from online convex optimization, and discuss corresponding insights that show OBS's relation to O-BMA.
 In \cref{sec:empirical_bayes}, we exploit this connection to derive a novel comparison of BMA and Bayesian stacking from an empirical Bayes perspective.
-In \cref{sec:experiments}, we carry out a number of realistic experiments on synthesized and real data, before finally concluding in \cref{sec:discussion}.
+In \cref{sec:experiments}, we carry out a number of realistic experiments on synthesized and real data before finally concluding in \cref{sec:discussion}.